-The workshop is part of the experiment: Simplified reporting by means of a long profit and loss statement and balance sheet.
-In the project, we are developing proposals for a common target state for official reporting, in which companies do not need to submit the same information to multiple authorities.
-According to the principle of one-time reporting, information would be provided to those who need it at the same time.
-Development is being carried out through experiments aimed at verifying the functionality of different implementation methods in practice from the perspective of different actors in the economy.
+The workshop is part of the trial Simplifying reporting with a long profit and loss statement.
+In the project, we develop proposed solutions for the common desired state of official reporting, where businesses will not have to submit the same information to several different authorities.
+In accordance with the one-time principle, the information would be transferred to those who need it at the same time.
+The development is done through trials that aim to verify the functionality of different implementation methods in practice from the point of view of different economy actors.

-The goals of the co-development workshop were:
+The goals of the joint development workshop were: